Raising Expectations has impact.

 This cross-sectoral collaboration between the Centre for Excellence in Child and Family Welfare, Victoria's peak body in Child and Family Services, and founding university partners, Federation University Australia and La Trobe University, commenced in July 2015, with an initial 3-year philanthropic funding from the Sidney Myer Fund.
 In late 2018, the program welcomed Swinburne University of Technology as a partner, and in July 2023, Victoria University joined as our newest partner.

 The Victorian Department of Education and Training (DET) provided funding from 2019 to 2022.
-In 2023, the Victorian Department of Jobs, Skills, Industries and Regions joined as a funding partner, enabling delivery of the program until June 2024.
+In 2023, the Victorian Department of Jobs, Skills, Industries and Regions (DJSIR) joined as a funding partner, enabling delivery of the program until June 2025.

 Bringing together the community, education, vocational and higher educational sectors and related organisations and government, Raising Expectations is increasing the participation of young people with an out-of-home care experience to access and succeed in vocational and higher education.